Ting Kok

-Ting Kok is the name of an area and a village in the northeastern part of Hong Kong.
+Ting Kok is an area and a village in New Territories, the northeastern part of Hong Kong.
 It is located on the northern shore of Plover Cove and west of Tai Mei Tuk.
 Administratively, it is part of Tai Po District.

 Administration

 Ting Kok is a recognized village under the New Territories Small House Policy.
 For electoral purposes, Ting Kok is part of the Shuen Wan constituency of the Tai Po District Council.
 It was formerly represented by So Tat-leung, who was elected in the local elections until October 2021.

 History

 Ting Kok Village, originally called Ting Kai (汀溪), was historically a multi-surname Punti village founded before 1688.

 Historically, Ting Kok, together with the nearby Hakka villages of Shan Liu, Lai Pik Shan, Lo Tsz Tin, Lung Mei and Tai Mei Tuk belonged to the Ting Kok Yeuk (汀角約) alliance.

 In the 19th century, Ting Kok was the centre of the wider San On (新安) Roman Catholic missionary district.
 It was also an established transit point used by missionaries on their way into mainland China.
 The mission was set up in 1866, and 19 residents were baptised as the first batch of local Catholics.

 At the time of the 1911 census, the population of Ting Kok was 669.
 The number of males was 301.